Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics

 \section{Evaluation}

-Our evaluation focuses on three aspects: (1) understanding how \techname{} helps EFL readers, (2) the effectiveness of LLM recommendations, and (3) the robustness of LLM validation.
+Our evaluation focuses on three aspects: (1) understanding how \techname{} helps EFL readers, (2) the effectiveness of recommendations based on CEFR models, and (3) the robustness of LLM validation.
 For this, we again conducted a user study with 5 participants, which is described in \autoref{tab:participant}.
 After detailing the study procedure, we report our results from the study.